Domestic manufacturing efforts strengthened by new ASU school

 Kyle Squires

-Senior Vice Provost for Engineering, Computing and Technology
+Senior Vice Provost for Engineering, Computing and Technology;

 Arizona State University